hashicorp/vault/CONTRIBUTING.md

 ## Pull requests

-Before working on a pull request, open an issue for your intended work to discuss the approach you'd like to take to address your feature or fix.
-It may be that we're working on something similar, so this may help to avoid duplicating efforts.
+When submitting a PR you should reference an existing issue.
+If no issue already exists, please create one.
+This can be skipped for trivial PRs like fixing typos.

+Creating an issue in advance of working on the PR can help to avoid duplication of effort, e.g. maybe we know of existing related work.
 Or it may be that we can provide guidance that will help with your approach.

 Your pull request should have a description of what it accomplishes, how it does so, and why you chose the approach you did.
 PRs should include unit tests that validate